 Some of the factors are listed below:

-Do you love portraits?
-Do you enjoy dabbling lots of styles?
+- Photography style: Do you love portraits?
+Do you enjoy dabbling in lots of styles?
 Or are you a landscape photographer?
 Then, identifying your shooting needs to help you make a suitable decision.

-Canon cameras have a built in EF mounts.
+- Hardware Mount: Canon cameras have built-in EF mounts.
 Both the Panasonic and Olympus utilize the Micro Four Thirds Mount.
-The EOS-M series have EF-M mount.
+The EOS-M series has an EF-M mount.
 Nikon DSLRs, on the other hand, have the F mount.
 Although you can utilize an adapter to employ lenses from such companies, it won’t function the way you expect.

-The camera lens is divided into a prime and zoom lens.
-The former is fixed, which has a single focal length.
+- Lens type: The camera lens is divided into a prime and zoom lens.
+The former is fixed and has a single focal length.
 It is better at taking sharp and bright photos in low-light situations.
 It has two specialty options, such as fisheye and macro.
-The zoom type can cover a wide range, which is ideal for taller landscape.
+The zoom type can cover a wide range, which is ideal for taller landscapes.

-What’s the best aperture?
+- Aperture: What’s the best aperture?
 Well, the one that comes with a larger size is excellent because it can let enough light in.
-Unfortunately, it is more expensive that can cause a dent in your savings account.
+Unfortunately, it is more expensive which can cause a dent in your savings account.

-Aside from the image quality, shaking hands are the cause of blurred photos.
-But lens featuring an image stabilization can reduce shake.
+- Image Stabilization: Aside from the image quality, shaking hands are the cause of blurred photos.
+But a lens featuring image stabilization can reduce shake.
 So, you can say bye to pictures in low definition.